Friday Foodie Finds: Subway tests Halo Top milkshakes in Colorado Springs

 From now until September 4, all Colorado Springs Subway locations should have the high protein, low-calorie shakes on hand.

-Subway is now selling Halo Top milkshakes at approximately 1,000 locations in the U.S. in Colorado Springs, Hartford, Connecticut; Longview, Texas; Tyler, Texas; Salt Lake City, Utah; Toledo, Ohio and West Palm Beach, Florida.
+Subway is now selling Halo Top milkshakes at approximately 1,000 locations in the U.S. They’re in Colorado Springs, Hartford, Connecticut; Longview, Texas; Tyler, Texas; Salt Lake City; Toledo, Ohio and West Palm Beach, Florida.